 For information about Fairford's Heritage Walk please click here.

 All Meetings begin at 7.30pm at Fairford Community Centre, except for the February meeting at 10am.
+The April meeting will take place in St Mary's Church.

 Learn more about Fairford History Society at the About Us page.
 Find out how to join at the membership page.
 See our news at the News page.
 Read our regular newsletter the Fairford Flyer.
 If you missed a meeting find out what happened at the Meetings page.
 Read or buy our Publications.
 Find out about Fairford's history at the Historical Topics page.
 Listen to Fairford's history at the Oral History page.
 Check out some Useful Links.